SharePoint/sp-dev-docs/docs/solution-guidance/Records-management-extensions-sample-app-for-SharePoint.md

 ---
-title: Records management extensions sample app for SharePoint
+title: Records management extensions sample SharePoint Add-in
 description:
 ms.date: 5/2/2018
 ---
-# Records management extensions sample app for SharePoint
+# Records management extensions sample SharePoint Add-in

 As part of your Enterprise Content Management (ECM) strategy, you can enable and change in-place records management settings on your SharePoint sites and lists.